 3707 Brooklyn Avenue Northeast

-The School of Marine and Environmental Affairs offers an interdisciplinary program of study leading to the Master of Marine Affairs degree.
+The School offers an interdisciplinary program of study leading to the Master of Marine Affairs degree.
 Marine affairs concerns management and policy questions on the uses of the coastal and offshore regions of the ocean and their resources.
 The core curriculum includes courses in marine affairs, economics, law, marine sciences, and public affairs, with emphasis on human dimensions of the environment.

 Graduate Program Coordinator